atamshkai/Termux-Desktop/README.md

 This is Mac Os Style Termux Xfce Desktop.

-Before you install it on android 12 and 13,Deactive phantom process killer.
+Before you install it on android 12 and 13,

+Deactive phantom process killer.

 [🏹 Here ◀️](https://github.com/atamshkai/Phantom-Process-Killer/tree/main)